kwaldenphd/python-authoring-environments/README.md

 <blockquote>Q2: How is Spyder different than previous IDEs?
 What do you see as strengths/advantages?
 What do you see as possible challenges?</blockquote>

-<blockquote>Q3: Take a <code>.py</code> file from a previous lab and load it into Spyder.
+<blockquote>Q3: Take a program (<code>.py</code> file) from a previous lab or collaborative problem solving session and load it into Spyder.
 Explore how the program runs in a different IDE.
 In particular, explore Spyder's options to run portions or a selection of the larger program.
 How does this change the way you interact with the program?</blockquote>

 ## Debugging